 Health checks are required when entering China.
-For foreigners coming from yellow-fever-infected areas, the valid vaccination certificates should be shown when entering China.
-People suffering from an infectious disease like leprosy, AIDS, HIV, VD and tuberculosis are prohibited from entry.
+For foreigners coming from yellow fever-infected areas, valid vaccination certificates should be shown when entering China.
+People suffering from an infectious disease like leprosy, AIDS, HIV, VD, and tuberculosis are prohibited from entry.

 A foreigner staying in China with a tourist visa is not allowed to engage in activities unfitted to his position, such as employment, study, and illegal journalist interviewing.
 Foreigners staying in China must abide by Chinese law and respect Chinese habits and customs.

 Foreigners traveling with their own transport vehicles, such as bicycles, motorcycles, cars, boats, and aircraft, are allowed to enter China, but approval should be obtained before entering China.